EllaBrands/stanDev/Coding-Style-and-Idioms.md

-# CppLint Style

-We will follow the [Google Style Guide](https://google.github.io/styleguide/cppguide.html) except for the exceptions listed in the following sections.
+We generally follow the [Google Style Guide](https://google.github.io/styleguide/cppguide.html) except for the exceptions listed in the following sections.

+## Automated style checking tools

+### cpplint
 `cpplint.py` is a Python (2.7) script that checks for these guidelines.
 Here is a make target that will check the source code for any instances that do not conform to this standard:

 ```